 - Get in shape.
 To prepare for this exam, individuals hoping to become state police officers can do stretching exercises to increase flexibility, weight lifting to improve strength, and running to increase stamina.
 General cardiovascular exercise can also help increase endurance.

 Step 3: Complete Application Process

 Potential state police officers must complete an extensive application process before entering training.
 Commonly, aspiring officers complete a written examination, criminal background check and an oral examination, in addition to the physical fitness test.

 - Be a presence in your community.
 A portion of the background check may involve contacting the neighbors of the aspiring state police officer.
 Making oneself known as a helpful, involved person not only gives neighbors a positive view of the aspiring police offer, but it also helps the individual improve on a personal level.

 After the application has been submitted and tests are passed, future state police officers must participate in an extensive training, which can last 5-6 months.
 Training typically consists of physical and academic education.
 During the training, students learn about traffic operations, civil law, and arrest techniques.
 Training in pursuit driving and accident investigation are commonly covered as well.
 Students will also learn how and when to use handcuffs and batons.
 These programs teach students to use firearms safely through hands-on training at firing ranges.
 Some academy programs require students to live on campus during the training period.

 Step 5: Complete Probationary Period

-After a probationary period (length of this period varies by state), police officers are typically eligible for promotion.
+After a probationary period, the length of which varies by state, police officers are typically eligible for promotion.
 Possible promotions may include corporal, sergeant, lieutenant, and captain.
 Typically, those eligible for promotions are ranked by scores on written tests and on-the-job performance.
 Some departments may advance police officers to positions such as detective.